chenxuchu2081/Runpose---Sport-Analysis-System-Using-AI/README.md

 - [Multi-Person Pose Estimation in OpenCV using OpenPose](https://www.learnopencv.com/multi-person-pose-estimation-in-opencv-using-openpose/)

 ### License
- is available under the  license.
+ Runpose is available under the Apache license.
 See the LICENSE file for more info.